Our Journey Through the Land of fire and ice

 By Julia Döhler

-Camperstory submission October 2024
+Camperstory winner October 2024

 Seventeen days of living and sleeping together in a mini camper might sound like a big challenge at first.
 But in the end, it turned out to be the most amazing 17 days we could have ever imagined.